gma1083/democrewcy-frontend/README.md

 # Context Flow

-1. Define an action constant
+1. Define an action constant (what string describes what you want to do?)
-2. Define an action creator
+2. Define an action creator (function that returns action object, what is your payload if any?)
-3. Define a reducer
+3. Define a reducer (how will your action change the state of the app?)
-4. Dispatch action from component
+4. Dispatch action from component (what component dispatches the action? onClick?)
-5. Action flows to context
-6. Context receives action
-7. Context fires reducer to update state
+7. Action flows to AppProvider reducer to update state
 8. React components re-render with props from context